-Getting the kids into the kitchen over the holidays can be such a lovely bonding experience (if a bit of a clean-up nightmare).
+Getting the kids into the kitchen can be such a lovely bonding experience (if a bit of a clean-up nightmare).
 When we combine cooking with creativity and science it’s twice as much fun.

-Let’s look at some inspiration for those rainy days when we all need an activity to give us a boost.
+Let’s look at some inspiration for those lockdown days when we all need an activity to give us a boost.

 1. Baking bread